 Pay What You Can:

-The suggested donation is $20 and you’re encouraged to select a price that’s accessible to you, including $0.
+The suggested donation is $30 and you’re encouraged to select a price that’s accessible to you, including $0.
 No one will be turned away for lack of funds.
 By paying the highest amount that you’re able, you make it possible for others with less access to resources to join this event.
+Guest facilitators always receive all proceeds from their sessions.

 Agreements for participation: